perwin/imfit/docs/imfit_tutorial.md

 galaxy, this isn't the best possible fit yet for our model.
 (You may have noticed that imfit reported a reduced chi^2 value of ~ 0.45, which a sign something odd is going on.)
 For one thing, we've deceived imfit about the nature of the data.
-The chi^2 fitting process that imfit uses is based on the Gaussian approximation to Poisson statistics, and assumes that the pixel values in the image are detected photoelectrons (or N-body particles, or something else that obeys Poisson statistics).
+The default chi^2 fitting process that imfit uses is based on the Gaussian approximation to Poisson statistics, and assumes that the pixel values in the image are detected photoelectrons (or N-body particles, or something else that obeys Poisson statistics).
 In reality, our image deviates from this ideal in three ways:

 1. There was a sky background that was subtracted from the image;
 2. The pixel values are counts (ADUs), not detected photoelectrons;
 3. The image has some Gaussian read noise.

 To fix this, we can tell imfit three things:

 1. The original background level (which we're already doing, via the --sky option);
-2. The A/D gain in electrons/count, via the --gain option;
+2. The A/D gain in electrons/count, via the `--gain` option;
-3. The read noise value (in electrons), via the --readnoise option
+3. The read noise value (in electrons), via the `--readnoise` option

 In the case of this SDSS image, the corresponding tsField FITS table (from the SDSS archive) has information about the A/D gain and the read noise (or "dark variance")